DavidBuchanan314/picopds/README.md

 It's designed to be a single-user instance (i.e. it only hosts a single repo).
 This is a hardcoded constraint right now but I might make multiple repos technically possible at some point.

+## NOTE: This is experimental software, it may explode and eat all your data, etc. etc.

 ### What works:

 - Creating a new DID and publishing it.